Overview

 *Primary limits apply only if the judicial candidate has a contested primary.
 If there is no contested primary, the general election limits apply throughout the permissible fundraising period.

 Allowing justices to sit on cases where the parties before them are major donors is controversial at best.
 It’s obvious that the referee shouldn’t be given money during the middle of the game, and that’s what campaign contributions to justices ruling in your case amounts to.
-A large majority of voters agree.

 Some judges and justices agree.
 Justice Paul E. Pfeifer, former Republican member of the Ohio Supreme Court, was quoted as follows in The New York Times: